 (c) All tree protection areas shall be designated with signs or tape posted visibly on or within fencing denoting the area as off-limits for development activities.

 (d) Installation of utilities shall not occur without the use of special tunneling techniques to conserve root systems.
-In the event tunneling techniques cannot be used, trenching for utilities shall not be permitted within the critical root zone nor shall trenching disturb more than twenty-five percent (25%) of the area within the critical root zone of these trees.
+In the event tunneling techniques cannot be used, trenching for utilities shall be permitted within the critical root zone but shall not disturb more than twenty-five percent (25%) of the area within the critical root zone of these trees.

-(e) In the event a significant or grand tree is wounded, the wound shall be cleaned to sound wood by removal of loose bark and wood, leaving a smooth edge around the wound..
+(e) In the event a significant or grand tree is wounded durning construction or land disturbance activies, the wound shall be cleaned to sound wood by removal of loose bark and wood, leaving a smooth edge around the wound.